 Revelation about God’s truths

 After his conversion, Smith had a strong desire to commit his life to God.
-Consequently, he felt remorse over the wrongs he had committed against other people before he was saved, but when he asked preachers for advice, they explained that he was under the covering of Jesus’ blood.
+He felt there were things on his conscience that he had to put in order, but when he asked preachers for advice, they explained that he and his past were under the covering of Jesus’ blood.
 He could rest from all these thoughts, they said, because we should not try to save ourselves.
 A dissatisfied Johan Oscar Smith could not agree.
 He began putting his affairs in order with God and man.
 By doing so he laid what would later prove to be a solid foundation for the rest of his rich life as a Christian.

 The obedience of faith.
 One of the first scriptures that came alive for Smith was Romans 1:5, “Through Him we have received grace and apostleship for obedience to the faith among all nations for His name…” Smith understood that for a Christian to experience sanctification, he had to obey Jesus’ commandments.